zeek/zeek-agent-v2/README.md

 - There are no hard dependencies on the endpoints beyond standard system libraries.
-(Individual tables may not be available if they don't find on the system what they need.)
+(Individual tables may not be available if they don't find what they need on the system.)

 #### Download & Installation